History of Albanian football: Table

-1964: In the Round of 16 at the 1964 European Nations' Cup for Spain
+1964: In the round of 16 at the 1964 European Nations' Cup for Spain

 Albania waited until 1962 to compete in a Euro Cup competition and it was so far the only time Albania was between the best 16 teams of the Continent, the reason being Albania got past the first leg as Greece, for political reasons forfeited the games winning both matches 3-0 and 0-3 and 6–0 on aggregate.
 Albania beat Denmark in the second leg in the round of 16 thanks to an early goal from Panajot Pano.
 Despite that win Albanian could not progress further as they lost the first leg with 4–0 away from home.
 At the end of the tournament Albania ranked 9th in Europe.
-It is so far the most successful campaign for Albania's National Football Team.
+It is so far the most successful campaign for Albania's during the past.

-1966-1968 Upseting Northern Ireland and West Germany during the FIFA and Euro's qualifications
+1966-1968 Upsetting Northern Ireland and West Germany during the FIFA and Euro's qualifications

 Albania took part in the qualifiers for the 1966 World Cup in England, with Northern Ireland, Netherlands and Switzerland drawn in their group.
 Albania's only point in the group came from a 1–1 home draw to Northern Ireland in Tirana, which denied Northern Ireland a place in the Finals.
 In UEFA Euro 1968 qualification, Albania had a 0–0 home draw with West Germany that denied the Germans participation in the final tournament.
 During this day their only non Participation during an UEFA Euro competition.
 The Germans called it the "Schmach von Tirana", this match is known to this day in Germany as the worst result ever in German Football history.

-1964-1972: Qualification for the Olympic Games in Tokyo and Munich
+1964-1972: Playoff attempts during the Olympic Games in Tokyo and Munich

 Albania participated for the first time in football at the 1964 Summer Olympics in the men's qualification tournament.
 They faced Bulgaria in the preliminary round, losing both matches, in close games, in the process.
 They participated for the second and last time ever at the 1972 Summer Olympics in which they faced Romania at the Men's European Qualifiers in the playoffs.
 Albania lost both matches close with 2–1 away despite an equalizer of Medin Zhega in the first leg.
-They would lose once again with 1–2 in the second leg despite an leading goal from Panajot Pano.
+They would lose once again with 1–2 in the second leg despite a leading goal from Panajot Pano.
 So far their last time participating for any Olympic Games in Football.